gorlanova/be-an-a11y/01-get-started/03-be-an-a11y-structure.md

   }
 </script>

-This documentation provides an interactive list of the WCAG guidelines, with categories, filters and complementary resources.
+This documentation provides an interactive list of the WCAG, with categories, filters and complementary resources.
 It is designed to make the guidelines easier to browse and understand.
 It is not a replacement for the official documentation, but a nice companion.

 ## How I present the guidelines